Hawmex/aut_algorithm_design_foundations_final_exam/README.md

-# aut_principles_of_algorithm_design_final_exam
+# AUT Algorithm Design Foundations Final Exam

-This repository contains my answers for the final exam of Algorithm Design at AUT.
+This repository contains my answers for the final exam of the Algorithm Design Foundations course at AUT (Tehran Polytechnic).